codemod-com/website/cms/automations/mocha-to-vitest-migrate-configuration.md

 tags: automations
 seo:
-  title: Migrate Configuration from Mocha to Vitest | Codemod.com og:title: Migrate Configuration from Mocha to Vitest | Codemod.com twitter:title: Migrate Configuration from Mocha to Vitest | Codemod.com
+  title: Migrate Configuration from Mocha to Vitest | Codemod.com
   description: Run this automation to upgrade configuration files that need to be
-    changed after migrating from `mocha` to `vitest`. twitter:card: Run this automation to upgrade configuration files that need to be changed after migrating from `mocha` to `vitest`. og:image: /assets/images/mocha-to-vitest-migrate-configuration.jpg
+    changed after migrating from `mocha` to `vitest`.
 ---
 Run this codemod to upgrade configuration files that need to be changed after migrating from `mocha` to `vitest`.